 Wild camping offers so much on so many levels, least of all a learning of self-reliance and responsibility.

-CheapTents: As a wild camper, what features do you think important in any tent you may use?
+CheapTents: As a wild camper, what features in a tent do you think are important?

 Terry Abraham: Ah, this old chestnut!
 Well, it depends on where you’re going, when and what weather conditions you are to expect.
 No one tent rules them all.
 All types have their strengths and weaknesses.